 Exposure Draft on lease accounting in the first half of 2013 that could significantly change the accounting and reporting for lease arrangements.
 The main objective of the proposed standard is to create a new accounting model for both lessees and lessors, replacing the existing concepts of operating and capital leases with models based on "right-of-use" concepts.
 The new models would result in the elimination of most off-balance sheet lease financing for lessees.
 Some lessees find leasing attractive because under current GAAP they are not required to include the value (and associated liabilities) of equipment leased under operating leases on their balance sheets, thus improving certain financial metrics.
-If there are future changes in GAAP with regard to how we and our customers must account for lessees the financial statement benefit of entering into operating leases, which might have an adverse effect on our business.
+If there are future changes in GAAP with regard to how we and our customers must account for leases, it could change the way we and our customers conduct our businesses, including eliminating for lessees the financial statement benefit of entering into operating leases, which might have an adverse effect on our business.